School social workers: Working with youth suicide in Australian secondary schools

 Participants sought

-• with at least two years’ social work experience;
+• with at least 6 months’ social work experience;

 • who have worked in a secondary school within the last three years;